mcsee/Software-Design-Articles/Articles/Theory/What exactly is a name - Part I The Quest/readme.md

 [What is (wrong with) software?](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/What%20is%20(wrong%20with)%20software/readme.md)

-Through this [bijective](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/The%20One%20and%20Only%20Software%20Design%20Principle/readme.md) relationship we will know who he is representing in the real world.
+Through this [bijective](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/The%20One%20and%20Only%20Software%20Design%20Principle/readme.md) relationship we will know who he is representing in the real-world.

 [The One and Only Software Design Principle](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/The%20One%20and%20Only%20Software%20Design%20Principle/readme.md)